HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: System: HeedVision

-For our standard \textit{data-aware} implementation, at initialization, HeedVision converts the geometry of a visualization into a discrete grid of invisible voxels with a configurable resolution.
+At initialization, \textsc{HeedVision} converts the geometry of a visualization into a discrete grid of invisible voxels at configurable resolution.
 These voxels serve as the fundamental units for capturing attention, becoming visible only when attention revisualization is triggered.

-The voxel-based approach enables fine-grained spatial tracking as each voxel independently accumulates attention data.
-This granularity creates several advantages for collaborative contexts: it establishes a consistent spatial reference framework across users, simplifies the detection of joint attention when multiple users focus on identical regions, and optimizes computational efficiency when calculating attention coverage metrics.
+The voxel-based approach enables fine-grained spatial tracking: each voxel independently accumulates attention data, establishing a consistent spatial reference across users, simplifying detection of joint attention when multiple users focus on identical regions, and optimizing computation of attention coverage metrics.
+We employ Bounding Volume Hierarchies (BVHs)~\cite{clark1976hierarchical} (Figure~\ref{fig:voxelization-process}) to accelerate voxelization by efficiently identifying mesh regions that intersect with voxel boundaries.

-To optimize this voxelization process, we employ Bounding Volume Hierarchies (BVHs) to accelerate voxelization by efficiently identifying mesh regions intersecting with voxel boundaries.
-For dynamic visualizations and interactive 3D models, the system must periodically refresh the voxelization.
-While this ensures accurate attention mapping as visual elements change position or form, the refresh process can become computationally intensive depending on selected voxel resolution and update frequency requirements.